Frequently Asked Questions

 Probability of Passing prediction inputs:

-• A student’s CMS proctored assessment scores (first 3 attempts per content area)
+• CMS proctored assessment scores (first 3 attempts)

-• Historic CMS proctored assessment scores from past cohorts in the program
+• Historic CMS proctored assessment scores for the program

 • CMS proctored assessments